 Spinal Stenosis can cause pain, numbness, muscle weakness, and other issues.
 Here are some seated stretches and exercises that can help relieve the pain caused by Spinal Stenosis.

-The lower back can be a hard area to stretch depending on what is causing the pain.
-My favorite stretch for this area is a knee to chest stretch.
+The upper back can be a hard area to stretch.
+Tight rhomboid muscles and other muscles around the shoulder and neck can cause upper back pain.
+My favorite stretch for the upper back area is a seated rhomboid stretch.

 Page 4 of 5